-Every year at about this time, parents would consider if their child will be ready for a smartphone.
+Every year parents would consider if their child will be ready for a smartphone.
+There is plenty of smartphone for kid’s options in the market.

 Once you give your child a smartphone there is no turning back.
 So before buying them a phone, ask yourself the following questions: